Bodies of Bulgarian Wind Energy Association

 Miglena Stoilova is the Chairperson of the Supervisory Board of BGWEA and a member of the Management Board of National Energy Chamber.
-She is a member of the Board of Directors of Enel Green Power Bulgaria and CFO of Enel Green Power Bulgaria and Turkey.
-Mrs Stoilova has worked at Enel Maritza East 3 and at ABB, Sweden, having been engaged in the investment evaluation of development projects and market research studies for new business ventures.
+She is Еxecutive Director of MET Black Sea Wind Parks.
+Mrs Stoilova has been CFO of Enel Green Power Bulgaria and Turkey, worked at Enel Maritza East 3 and at ABB, Sweden, having been engaged in the investment evaluation of development projects and market research studies for new business ventures.
 Miglena Stoilova has a Master’s Degree in International Relations from UNWE, a Master’s Degree in Business Administration from Mälardalen University, Sweden, and an ACCA Diploma in Financial Management.

 Anatoli Linkov is a manager and sole owner of Ventus Bulgaria EOOD – a Bulgarian company specialized in the design, development and management of wind farms.
 In 2005.
 Mr Linkov establishes a company with the main activity “Change of use of agricultural land for non-agricultural needs”, and since 2008.
 He has been actively working in the field of renewable energy through his company Ventus Bulgaria EOOD, developing the Ventus brand by offering complex solutions in the construction of wind energy parks.

 Georgi Petkov is CEO of Kaliakra Wind Power.